-The Society for the Promotion of Applied Research in Canine Science (SPARCS) is a Washington non-profit organization created to bridge the gap between canine science and dog lovers by providing an international platform where modern animal behavior science can be presented, discussed, and debated by the greatest minds in canine science.
+The Society for the Promotion of Applied Research in Canine Science (SPARCS) is a non-profit organization maintained by The National Canine Research Council, created to bridge the gap between canine science and dog lovers by providing an international platform where modern animal behavior science can be presented, discussed, and debated by the greatest minds in canine science.
 Every year, SPARCS hosts an international conference where speakers give in-depth presentations pertaining to questions about dog behavior, welfare, and key issues the world faces in the human-canine bond.

 Forgot password?
 Enter your email address below and we’ll send you password reset instructions.